 With the phrase “don’t move, improve” becoming a common reality, there has been a rise in home renovating and extending instead of moving home as it is more economical, lower cost, and less stressful (sometimes!).

-Before you start any project, it is crucial that things are properly thought through and researched – failing to do so can make for a stressful project with a budget that spirals out of control.
-Proper planning and information gathering will make a more exciting and enjoyable experience with great end results.
+Before you start any project, it is crucial that things are properly thought through and researched.
+Failing to do so can make for a stressful project with a budget that spirals out of control.
+Proper planning and information gathering will make a more exciting and enjoyable experience with great end results for renovating your home.

 Create a Renovation Wish List

 There is no point in spending all the money and time on renovating your home unless you have a clear idea of exactly what you want to achieve.
 This is your chance to really optimise the functionality of your living space.
 Make a wish list and establish which things have a higher priority than others; which are necessary and which are less so.

 Determine your Home Project Budget

 The amount of money you are willing and able to spend will determine every other aspect of renovating your home.
 Work out a strict but logical budget before taking any further steps, and do your best to stick to that figure throughout the project.
 Creating a list of probable jobs will help to determine budget – speaking to an architect, contractor or project professional can bring to light unexpected but likely costs – and there is a host of articles online too.

 As a general rule, projects go over budget regularly, so leave yourself a little movement for last minute additions and to cover any potential delays.